JordanCH05/VideoGameReviews/README.md

 * View a list of reviews so that I can select one to read
 * Register an account so that I can review, comment, and like
 * Leave a review for a game so that my opinion is heard and I can be involved in rating the game
+* Edit or delete my review in order to show my change of opinion or remove mistakes

 ### Admin Stories